 Soprano and alto saxophones in mainly jazz/improvisational settings.

-Originally selftaught, later studied saxophone and music theory for Lennart Jansson.
+Initially selftaught, later studied saxophone and music theory.
 Also studied Musicology, Ethnology, Philosophy and History of Ideas at Stockholm University.

-Collaborations with Thomas Sjöland at EMS, the electronic music studio in Stockholm 1979-1982, combining Buchla synthesizer with wind instruments.
+Collaborations at EMS, the electronic music studio in Stockholm, ca 1979-1982, combining Buchla synthesizer with wind instruments.
 Worked in different studio jazz/impro sessions in duo/trio/quartet settings in the mid to late 80s.
 From the 90s and onwards mostly small temporary groups and solo saxophone improvisations and recordings.

 Played and studied scores by among others Cornelius Cardew, Jan Bark/Folke Rabe, Terry Riley and participated in conduction performances led by Gino Robair, Adam Rudolph, Ricardo Tejero, Terry Day.